World’s 1st space tourist signs up for flight around moon

 Tito won’t say how much he’s paying; his Russian station flight cost $20 million.

-The couple recognize there’s a lot of testing and development still ahead for Starship, a shiny, bullet-shaped behemoth that’s yet to even attempt to reach space.
+The couple recognizes there’s a lot of testing and development still ahead for Starship, a shiny, bullet-shaped behemoth that’s yet to even attempt to reach space.

 “We have to keep healthy for as many years as it’s going to take for SpaceX to complete this vehicle,” Tito said in an interview this week with The Associated Press.
 “I might be sitting in a rocking chair, not doing any good exercise, if it wasn’t for this mission.”